top of page

 Keeping Cool

-If you choose to keep your tubers cool, you may wish to place them loosely in a ziploc or plastic tub to help keep them from drying out too much.
+If you choose to keep your tubers cool, you may wish to place them loosely in a ziploc or plastic tub not fully closed to help keep them from drying out too much.
 Or choose a location with modest humidity.
 Or simply keep an eye on them and spritz a bit of water on them occasionally if it's a dry location.

-Potting
+Potting Up

 1. Mix good quality potting soil with just a bit of water.
 You want the mix to be just barely damp.
 Tubers easily rot and do not need much water until there are several leaves. *Miracle Grow is not considered good quality.
 I've been using Coast of Maine soils found at Sargents in Rochester this year with excellent results.
+Optional: I also add a bit of worm castings and mycorhyze fungi (can find at Sargents or online).

 4. Label your tuber/pot.

-5. No light is needed until you see sprouts above the soil.
-Then ideally place under grow lights for about 14-16 hours per day.
-(Shop lights work well too if placed about 6" from the plants).
-When the weather is nice (60-70), they can also be brought outside into bright indirect light.
+7. When the weather is nice (60-70), they can also be brought outside into bright indirect light.
 Start outdoors for an hour or two then slowly increase.
 Do not keep your dahlias outside if it's at all close to freezing.

 When to Plant